 - Warm the tortillas in a pan or oven for a few minutes to soften them.
 As a result, they’ll be more pliable and easier to fill.

 - Fill ‘er up!
 When ready to serve, place a few spoonfuls of cooked filling into each taco.
-Top with 1-2 tbsp avocado crema.
+Top with 1-2 tablespoon avocado crema.
 Add any other toppings you want, and cilantro to garnish.

 - To store: Tacos can be wrapped in plastic wrap or foil and kept in the fridge for up to 5 days.
 Avocado crema needs to be kept in a separate container.
 It should also be kept in the fridge, and will stay fresh for up to 3 days.
 The longer it stays in the fridge, the more likely the avocado will oxidize and turn brown.
 By the way, brown avocado is perfectly edible, but it isn’t very pretty. 😉